dougeby/IntuneDocs/intune/wi-fi-settings-windows.md

 ---

-# Wi-Fi settings for Windows 10 and later devices in Intune
+# Add Wi-Fi settings for Windows 10 and later devices in Intune

-Wi-Fi settings are used in a configuration profile that applies to devices running Windows 10 and later.
-Your options include:

-- Basic
-- Enterprise
+You can create a profile with specific WiFi settings, and then deploy this profile to your Windows 10 and later devices.
+Microsoft Intune offers many features, including authenticating to your network, using a pre-shared key, and more.

+This article describes these settings.

 ## Before you begin